F0903/dr-downloader/README.md

 Note:
 This program will most likely only work in Denmark, as DR has restrictions on who can access their content.
+Use of this program assumes you have the right to download the relevant media.